SophieGarden/AI_Folder_Genie/README.md

 This is a project I did for my bootcamp.
 So I could only spend 2-3 wks on it.
 I would love to keep working on it once I got a job offer ^^.
 I am actively looking for machine learning engineer/data scientist positions!

+(I have been busy looking for jobs, so I will update the code, as well as instructions of how to install the Chrome Extension later)

 See the demo pdf for details!

 ![user interface for input main file directory](https://github.com/SophieGarden/AI_Folder_Genie/blob/master/user_interface_1.png)